Did you know: Reading to your child for 20 minutes a day can increase their lifetime earnings by $320,000?

 Faster Development of Communication Skills

-The best children’s books they remember from childhood are the narratives they relate to in some way.
+The best children’s books they remember are the narratives they relate to in some way.
 As most children’s stories aim to explore multiple environments such as home life, school, day to day experiences or fantastical worlds, children are in turn exposed to various characters.
 Helping your child find similarities or explaining differences to them whilst reading helps them relate to others in a healthy way.
 By exploring different cultures and nationalities through a range of stories, your child will gain a better understanding of how to communicate with their surroundings.

 Faster Development of Basic Speech Skills